Dog Walk Series (suitable for all forms of babies – human and fur)

 As this walk is the longer of the three, it does skirt around the outside of Holly Hill as you can probably see from the pictures.
 It takes you out to a viewing point where you can see beautiful sights of the River Hamble, between Lower Swanwick and Warsash.
 Definitely worth a look on a summers day!

-The setting is divine and would be beautiful on a summers evening with friends sharing a bottle of wine, as much as a lunchtime with the children and dog.
+The setting is divine and would be beautiful on a summers evening as much as a lunchtime.
 The garden overlooks the marina which also has a footpath running along the bottom – apparantly another great walk to go on!

 This is another great walk as it basically cuts straight from the car park, around the lake and then through to the really fun stuff – the logs, the trees, the dens and the rocks!